-How Chuck Berry Sabotaged Bruce Springsteen at the Rock and Roll Hall of Fame’s Opening Night
+How Chuck Berry Sabotaged Bruce Springsteen at Rock Hall Opening

-Two decades later, when Springsteen and the E Street Band backed up Berry at the Concert for the Rock and Roll Hall of Fame on Sept.
-2, 1995, things hadn’t changed much.
+Two decades later, when Springsteen and the E Street Band backed up Berry on Sept.
+2, 1995 at the Concert for the Rock & Roll Hall of Fame, things hadn’t changed much.
 The show-opening performance of “Johnny B. Goode” felt a little wobbly, something underscored by the somewhat bemused looks cameras caught the bandmates giving each other.
-However, things could get worse: In a recent interview with the Hall of Fame, E Street guitarist Nils Lofgren recalls playing with Berry at the concert as part of an all-star jam, along with Springsteen, G.E.
+Things went down hill from there, as E Street guitarist Nils Lofgren confirmed in a subsequent interview with the Hall of Fame focusing on the all-star jam with Springsteen, G.E.
 Smith, Steven Van Zandt and Chrissie Hynde, among others.